smadinei/smadinei/README.md

 🎓 I am a PhD candidate in Industrial and Systems Engineering (Biomedical Minor) at Virginia Tech.

-🔭 I’m currently working on modeling and evaluation of wearable assistive devices (exoskeletons) for use in manual material handling.
+🔭 I’m currently working on modeling and evaluation of wearable assistive devices (exoskeletons) for use in manual material handling tasks.

 🌱 I’m currently learning how to improve the design characteristics of exoskeletons using a human-centered design approach.